ErpNetDocs/webclient/introduction/my-apps/documents.md

 By adding more groups, you configure the table to visualize the documents in a more structured and completely unique way.

-If you add a **Document Type** column header first, then a **Document Date** column header second, your documents will first be grouped by their types and then additionally based on the date they were released on.
+If you add a **Document Type** column header first, then a **Document Date** column header second, your documents will first be grouped by their types and then additionally based on the date they were issued on.

 ## Panel customization